mjpernot/pulled-search/README.md

 # Features:
+  * Monitor a directory for DocID files that will be used to search log files with corresponding log entries.
-  * Locate docids in log files and sends them to RabbitMQ.
+  * Parse and convert log entries into a JSON document and send them to a RabbitMQ queue for further processing.
+  * Monitor a directory for Pulled Product json log files.
+  * Parse and convert pulled product json logs and insert them into a Mongodb database.

 # Prerequisites: